-Isode provides messaging infrastructure products for military messaging over STANAG 4406 and Internet Protocols as well as gateways between military messaging systems and between military and non-military messaging systems.
+Isode provides messaging server and client products for military messaging using STANAG 4406, ACP127 and SMTP protocols, including gateways between these protocols following ACP145 and MIXER.
+Isode provides Web and Android military messaging clients.
 Isode products are ideal for deployment in both standard and constrained bandwidth environments.
-On this page we look at Isode products for military email solutions, for military instant messaging and multi-user chat please see the page on Military XMPP.
+On this page we look at Isode products for military email solutions, please see the page on Military XMPP for military instant messaging and multi-user chat.

 What Isode Provides

-Isode provides servers for military messaging, deployed in a range of environments:
+Isode provides clients and servers for military messaging, deployed in a range of environments:

 Isode products feature support for message precedence, digital signatures using S/MIME for SMTP messages and STANAG 4406 ed2 signatures, security labels and security label mapping, message tracking for reliable messaging and operation over constrained bandwidth networks.